algorandfoundation/algorand-python-testing/docs/testing-guide/contract-testing.md

 assert contract.votes.value == algopy.UInt64(0)

 # Act - Vote
-# The method `.vote()` is decorated with `algopy.arc4.abimethod`, which means it will assemble a transaction to emulate the AVM application call
+# The method `.vote()` is decorated with `algopy.public`, an alias of `algopy.arc4.abimethod`, which means it will assemble a transaction to emulate the AVM application call
 result = contract.vote()

 # Assert - you can access the corresponding auto generated application call transaction via test context